 by the WoundSource Editors

-Surgical Site Infection (SSI): An infection of a surgical wound, tissue, or organ space adjacent to the wound, occurring within 30 days of the procedure without involvement of surgical implants, and 90 days if an implant is involved.
+Surgical site infection (SSI): An infection of a surgical wound, tissue, or organ space adjacent to the wound occurring within 30 days of the procedure without involvement of surgical implants and within 90 days of the procedure if an implant is involved.

 The views and opinions expressed in this blog are solely those of the author, and do not represent the views of WoundSource, Kestrel Health Information, Inc., its affiliates, or subsidiary companies.